Spain–United Kingdom relations

-Spanish Prime Minister Pedro Sánchez with British Prime Minister Keir Starmer in 10 Downing Street, September 2025.

-Spain–United Kingdom relations, also known as Spanish–British relations, are the bilateral international relations between Spain and the United Kingdom.
+Spain and the United Kingdom maintain bilateral international relations.
 Both countries are members of the Council of Europe and NATO.
 Spain is a European Union member and the United Kingdom is a former European Union member.

 History

 The history of Spanish–British relations is complicated by the political and religious heritages of the two countries.
 Neither the United Kingdom nor Spain have a unique constitutional ancestor; Britain was originally created by a union of the kingdoms of England and Scotland (and later joined by Ireland), whilst the Kingdom of Spain was initially created by a union of the crowns of Castile and Aragon (and later joined by Navarre).
-For centuries, the role of England, and subsequently Britain, in Iberia was coloured by the Anglo-Portuguese Alliance.
-Relations with Portugal always have been closer than those with Spain, and Spain and Britain have gone to war twice over Portugal's independence.
-Relations have also been complicated by the fact that the United Kingdom and Spain were both imperial powers, often after the same land, an occurrence which is being played out to this day with the disputed ownership and status of Gibraltar.
+They have also been complicated by the fact that the United Kingdom and Spain were both imperial powers, often after the same land, an occurrence which is being played out to this day with the disputed ownership and status of Gibraltar.

-During the turn of the 19th century, Anglo-Spanish relations were at a low point.
-Spain remained neutral in the First World War.
-During the Spanish Civil War, 1936–1939, the Conservative government in London was neutral, and took the lead in imposing an arms embargo against both the Republican government and Franco's Nationalists.